surma/surma.dev/content/things/actormodel.md

 - An actor has local state (“variables”)
 - An actor is a computational entity (“process”) that runs sequentially (“single-threaded”)
 - An actor has an address (in the sense of mailbox, not memory)
-- An actor can receive messages and react to them with:
+- An actor can receive messages and react to them by:
   - Mutating its local state
   - Creating new actors
-  - Sending messages to other actors asynchronously using their address
+  - Sending messages to other actors asynchronously using their addresses

 While each actor runs sequentially, i.e. only one message is processed by an actor at a time, two actors _can_ very well run in parallel.

 Now that’s neither a lot of rules nor a lot of tools to have at your disposal, but it’s enough to build incredibly complex systems.
 Get this: [Erlang], built by Joe Armstrong at Erricson, [is still used today][Erlang story] for extremely scalable and fault-tolerant systems.
 For example, the backbones of your LTE connection are written in Erlang, and it’s also used for products like WhatsApp or used by companies like Facebook and Amazon.

 The interesting thing about the Actor Model is that **it doesn’t need any synchronization primitives like mutexes or semaphores**.
-No actor can modify another actors local state and each actor in itself is single-threaded.
+No actor can modify another actor’s local state and each actor in itself is single-threaded.
 Any resource that is required by multiple actors should get its own designated actor that _manages_ access to this resource.
 All the other actors can request operations to be performed by sending a message to the managing actor.

 ## … on the web?